simoncriado/password-generator/README.md

 # Password Generator App

 Small project to generate a random password.
-Having the possibility to select the password´s length, if it should include numbers, symbols, etc
+Having the possibility to select the password´s length, if it should include numbers, symbols, etc.

 ## Tech used